rdmpage/citation-parsing/README.md

 We need to convert this into the format expected by CRF, which is one token per line, with features following, and then the tag indicating what part of the sequence this token belongs to.

 `php parse_train.php data/core.xml` parses the training XML and outputs a `.train` file with the features and tags.
-Having converted the training data we now build the model using CRF++:
+Having converted the training data we now build the model using `crf_learn` in the CRF++ package:

 `crf_learn data/parsCit.template core.train core.model`